siljanoskam/react-task-manager-app/README.md

 2. Switch to the project directory

+3. Run `npm install`

-3. Run `npm start` (This will run the app in development mode)
+4. Run `npm start` (This will run the app in development mode)

-4. Open `http://localhost:3000` to view it in the browser.
+5. Open `http://localhost:3000` to view it in the browser.

 **Note** that the page will reload if you make edits and you will also see any lint errors in the console.